jeffdgr8/kotbase/docs/passive-peer.md

     listener.start()
     ```

-1. Identify the local database to be used — see [Initialize the Listener Configuration
+1. Identify the collections from the local database to be used — see [Initialize the Listener
-   ](#initialize-the-listener-configuration)
+   Configuration](#initialize-the-listener-configuration)
 2. Optionally, choose a port to use.
 By default, the system will automatically assign a port — to override this, see
    [Set Port and Network Interface](#set-port-and-network-interface)
 3. Optionally, choose a network interface to use.
 By default, the system will listen on all network interfaces — to